juliangut/zdt-additions/README.md

 or download it directly from github and place it in your application's `module/` directory.

-2. Add the `JgutZdtAdditions` module to the module section of your `config/application.config.php`
+2. Add the `Jgut\Zf\ZdtAdditions` module to the module section of your `config/application.config.php`

 ## License